lukechampine/us/README.md

 You can download one of those JPEGs without downloading the full sector, too.
 You can trivially share files, just by sending the metadata to a friend.
 You can stream files over HTTP or mount a virtual Sia filesystem with FUSE, enjoying low latency as a result of partial downloads.
+You can upload and download without needing to run a full consensus node.
 And most importantly, you can build apps that leverage Sia to store and serve content.

 Here are some ideas for apps you could build with `us`: